 There are a number of ways you can go about reducing the churn rate of your business, and at Paddle, we’re quite the fan of this 2x2 matrix:

-The reason we love this matrix so much is because it takes into account all of the main considerations for building out your churn strategy.
+We're a fan of this matrix because it considers all of the main facets of building out your churn strategy.
 Ideally, you should build a complete churn reduction strategy that takes on each quadrant.